thundra-io/thundra-agent-python/README.md

     ```

-- There are two ways to activate thundra foresight for pytest:
+- There are two ways to activate Thundra Foresight for pytest:

     1. Run pytest with --thundra command on terminal.
     ```sh